Quantum field theory for spin operator of the photon: New OAM and SAM operators for the photon

 We note that $\pi_{\mu}$ and $A_{\mu}$ are now quantum operators.
 But, to highlight the spin degrees, we only add the $\hat{\ }$ symbol on the spin matrices throughout this paper.

 The fundamental connection between a continuous symmetry and and the corresponding conservation law was given by Noether.
-Applying Noether's theorem on the Lorentz rotation symmetry~\cite{greiner2013field}, we obtain the angular momentum tensor density from $\mathcal{L}_M$~\cite{van2000theory},
+Applying Noether's theorem on the Lorentz rotation symmetry~\cite{greiner2013field}, we obtain the angular momentum tensor density from $\mathcal{L}_M$~\cite{van2000theory}(also see Appendix~\ref{sec:appendixA}),